AykutBuyukkaya/AykutBuyukkaya/README.md

 <br>

 Thanks for checking out my profile.
 I'm currently a fourth-grade university student at Marmara University located in Istanbul.
 Even though I'm studying Electronics Engineering program, my real passion is all about software.
-I'm currently working as a software development intern at Koç Finans A.Ş.
-Also, I'm 20 years old.
+I'm currently working as a software engineer for GARANTI BBVA TEKNOLOJI.

 <br>